 Considered one of Nepal’s most popular trekking destinations, the Everest Base Camp trek takes you to the foothill of the highest mountain in the World, Mt.
 Everest (8848.48m).
 The highest altitude you reach is 5545 meters at Kalapatthar, and the trek covers 130 kilometers.
 Although this trek is not as challenging as the one mentioned above, the high pass and the long hiking days can create some difficulties.

-With much popularity gained over the years, this trek has a well-maintained trail.
+With its growing popularity over the years, this trek features a well-maintained trail.
 Also, you will never encounter problems with accommodations and meals, as there are many places where you can stop by.
 Upon reaching the base camp, you will see the beautiful views of Lhotse, Ama Dablam, and Lobuche.
-If you are trekking to EBC, we recommend you do not miss the sunrise from Kalapatthar.
+If you are trekking to Everest Base Camp (EBC), we recommend that you do not miss the sunrise from Kalapatthar.

 What Makes It Difficult?

-This trek is quite more challenging than EBC.
+This trek is more challenging than the Everest Base Camp (EBC) trek.
 The Everest Three Passes trek is located in the Khumbu region of Nepal.
 It takes you through three high mountain passes: Kongma La (5,535m), Cho La (5,420m), and Renjo La (5,360m).
 These passes are at very high altitudes, making the trek physically demanding.
-The trek covers a distance of around 160 kilometers and usually takes 18 to 21 days to complete.
+The trek spans approximately 160 kilometers and typically takes 18 to 21 days to complete.

 Throughout the trek, you will see the stunning view of some of the highest mountains, such as Everest, Lhotse, and Makalu.
 To reach the destination, you must pass through several Sherpa villages and continuously ascend and descend.
 You must be physically fit and well-prepared for the cold weather and changing conditions.
 It is the perfect trekking destination in the Everest Region if you want to push your limits.